mikey-mo/react-native-mobile-inputs/README.md

-# React Native Mobile Inputs
+# New Document# React Native Mobile Inputs
 #### Warning: In Development

 React Native Mobile Inputs was created to add validations and formatting to the native iOS and Android picker and [React Native Elements] input component.